Father of UK man in ISIL recruitment video tells of distress

 Peter Fahy from Britain's Association of Chief Police Officers told the BBC an estimated 500 Britons had gone to Syria and Iraq.

-The broadcaster said two men who are believed to have travelled with Nasser Muthana to Syria had previously been arrested in Britain on suspicion of terrorism offences.
+The broadcaster said two men who are believed to have traveled with Nasser Muthana to Syria had previously been arrested in Britain on suspicion of terrorism offences.

 South Wales Police issued a statement saying two men, aged 19 and 23, from Cardiff, had been held on suspicion of receiving terrorist training.